glotzerlab/signac-docs/docs/source/recipes.rst

 .. danger::

-    *Write* operations to the **job-/ and project-document** are not protected against race-conditions and should only be executed on one rank at a time.
+    Read and write operations to the **job-/ and project-document** are not protected against race-conditions and should only be executed on one rank at a time.
     This can be ensured for example like this:

     .. code-block:: python

+        from mpi4py import MPI
+        comm = MPI.COMM_WORLD

-        if rank == 0:
+        if comm.Get_rank() == 0:
             job.doc.foo = 'abc'
+        comm.barrier()

 MPI-operations with ``flow.cmd``
 --------------------------------